-The procedures set out in the Bedfordshire Safeguarding Children Board "Forms & Guidance" A copy of these can be found on the Borough website Bedford Borough, Central Bedfordshire and Luton Safeguarding Children Boards Procedures (proceduresonline.com)
+The procedures set out in the Bedford Borough Safeguarding Children Partnership A copy of these can be found on their website: Safeguarding Bedfordshire

-2.2.2 Academy Councils, proprietors and management committees will appoint a senior member of staff, from the leadership team to the role of Designated Safeguarding Lead (DSL).
-The DSL will take lead responsibility for safeguarding and child protection.

-- 2.2.2 The DSL should have the appropriate status and authority within the academy to carry out the duties of the post.
-They should be given the time, funding, training, resources and support to provide advice and support to other staff on child welfare and child protection matters (See 'Keeping Children Safe in Education, 2022, Annex C). - 2.2.3 The activities of the DSL can be delegated to appropriately trained deputies (Deputy Designated Safeguarding Lead; DDSL). - 2.2.4 The lead responsibility for safeguarding and child protection remains with the DSL and cannot be delegated. - 2.2.5 The role of DSL and DDSL is explicit in the post holder's job description - 2.2.6 The DSL and DDSL should undergo the two-day training provided by the Education Child Protection Service.
-This training should be updated at least every two years. - 2.2.7 In addition to the formal training set out above the DSL and DDSL should refresh their knowledge and skills e.g. via bulletins, meetings or further reading at least annually. - 2.2.8 Academy Councils should also ensure that every member of staff, paid and unpaid, and the Academy Council knows who the Designated Personnel are and the procedures for passing on concerns from the point of induction.
-In most of the academies this involves the use of reporting concerns via My Concern or CPOMs, some schools use a paper-based system to manage referrals. - 2.2.9 Keeping Children Safe in Education states "During term time the designated safeguarding lead (Or a deputy) should always be available (during academy hours) for staff to discuss any safeguarding concerns.
-Whilst generally speaking the designated safeguarding lead (or deputy) would be expected to be available in person, it is a matter for an individual academy and colleges to define what "available" means".
-In the rare event that neither the DSL or DDSL are available; Keeping Children Safe in Education 2022, Annex C page 161, states that the academy must organise a contingency plan or cover arrangements in the event of this unavailability. - 2.2.10 Liaise with the three safeguarding partners (Local Authority, clinical commissioning group and police) as appropriate and work with other agencies in line with Working Together to Safeguard Children, 2018 - 2.2.11 Academy Councils should ensure that DSLs and DDSL take advice from a child protection specialist when managing complex cases.
-The Designated Personnel have access to both the Advice Line run by the Education Child Protection Service and Children's Social Care.
-The Emergency Duty Team (out of hours) is also available. - 2.2.12 Academy Councils should nominate Governor / Councilor for safeguarding and child protection who has undertaken appropriate training. - 2.2.13 Academy Councils should ensure every member of staff and every Councilor knows: - The name of the designated safeguarding leads, and deputies, and their role - How to identify the signs of abuse and neglect - That children may not feel ready or know how to tell someone that they are being abused, exploited or neglected and/or they may not recognise their experiences as harmful - How to pass on and record concerns about a pupil - That they have an individual responsibility to be alert to the signs and indicators of abuse and for referring safeguarding concerns to the DSL/ DDSL - What is meant by, and the importance of, showing professional curiosity - That they have a responsibility to provide a safe environment in which children can learn - Where to find the Inter Agency Procedures on the Safeguarding Children's Partnership Board website - Their role in the early help process; - The process for making referrals to children's social care. - The safeguarding response to children who go missing in education
+- 2.2.2 Academy Councils, proprietors and management committees will appoint a senior member of staff, from the leadership team, to the role of Designated Safeguarding Lead (DSL).
+The DSL will take lead responsibility for safeguarding and child protection. - 2.2.2 The DSL should have the appropriate status and authority within the academy to carry out the duties of the post.
+They should be given the time, funding, training, resources and support to provide advice and support to other staff on child welfare and child protection matters (See 'Keeping Children Safe in Education, 2024, Annex C). - 2.2.3 The activities of the DSL can be delegated to appropriately-trained deputies (Deputy Designated Safeguarding Lead; DDSL). - 2.2.4 The lead responsibility for safeguarding and child protection remains with the DSL and cannot be delegated. - 2.2.5 The role of DSL and DDSL is explicit in the post holder's job description - 2.2.6 The DSL and DDSL should undergo the two-day training provided by the Education Child Protection Service.
+This training should be updated at least every two years. - In addition to the formal training set out above the DSL and DDSL should refresh their knowledge and skills 2.2.7 e.g. via updates, meetings or additional training at least annually. - 2.2.8 Academy Councils should also ensure that every member of staff, paid and unpaid, and the Academy Council knows who the Designated Personnel are and the procedures for passing on concerns from the point of induction.
+In most of the academies this involves the use of reporting concerns via My Concern. - 2.2.9 Keeping Children Safe in Education states "During term time the designated safeguarding lead (Or a deputy) should always be available (during academy hours) for staff to discuss any safeguarding concerns.
+Whilst generally speaking the designated safeguarding lead (or deputy) would be expected to be available in person, it is a matter for an individual academy to define what "available" means".
+In the rare event that neither the DSL or DDSL are available; Keeping Children Safe in Education 2024, Annex C page 170, states that the academy must organise a contingency plan or cover arrangements in the event of this unavailability. - 2.2.10 Liaise with the three safeguarding partners (Local Authority, Integrated Care Board and police) as appropriate and work with other agencies in line with Working Together to Safeguard Children, 2018